 This house, one of the larger in McCrorey Heights, was constructed about 1957 and occupied for decades by Raymond P. Rorie, Jr., and his wife Bernice G. Rorie.
 Both were professionals active in education and public health.
 Mrs. Rorie was a case worker with the county’s Department of Public Welfare.
 Mr. Rorie was a teacher who also served as a guidance counselor and eventually rose to lead Westerly Hills Elementary as its principal.
 In 1968 Mr. Rorie became the first African American appointed to the Mecklenburg County Board of Health.
+He passed away in 2019 at age 99.

 * * *